gentoomaniac/puppet/modules/reboot/README.md

 #### Features

 * `manages_reboot_pending`: Detects whether a reboot is pending due to a prior change.
-If so, reboot the node.
+If so, reboot the target.
 (Available with the `windows` provider.)

 #### Parameters